Tsarpf/intellij-shapeshifter-serum-wavetables/README.md

 # Use at your own risk!!!
-Only tested with the 2.0.4 jic, and the offsets are calculated for that version only.
-Previous firmware versions

 You may for example:
 - Destroy your PC OS by accidentally writing random binary stuff to the middle of a critical file on your computer
 - Destroy your Shapeshifter by writing something where you shouldn't have and running that firmware
 - I will take absolutely zero responsibility if you use this tool to brick or break your expensive eurorack module.

+Only tested with the 2.0.4 jic, and the offsets are calculated for that version only.
+Previous (or future?) firmware versions will not work, but if you understand what the scripts are doing it's easy to change and apply this to other versions.

 # What it is
 Two scripts, one converts a folder containing serum format wavetables/WAVs to a binary blob (along with first 6 characters of their filename)